Cats & Kittens

 If your puppy has a different first vaccine from the breeder, that is incompatible with ours, we give the full primary course for the price of the booster, so two injections 2-3 weeks apart for £40.

 Vanguard can be given from seven weeks but for the second vaccine, the puppy has to be at least ten weeks old.
+The two vaccines need to be given 2-4 weeks apart.

 Versican is the new vaccine by Zoetis and is the only vaccine to combine DHPPI+L4 in a single injection.
 The first vaccine can be given from six weeks and the second one 3-4 weeks later, which means the 2nd vaccine can be given at 9 weeks of age.
-This is very important for early socialization reasons.
+This is very important for early socialisation reasons.

 A text message is sent out yearly reminding you that your dog’s Annual Health check and a booster to maintain its immunity, is due.
 During the yearly examination, the vet can pick up early any signs of problems and advise you on a whole range of matters.
 It is also a good opportunity to stock up on worming and flea treatment etc for the year.